orientechnologies/orientdb-docs/Javascript-Driver.md

 # Javascript API

-### This API has been deprecated, please use HTTP calls from the browser by using the [HTTP RESTful protocol](OrientDB-REST.md).
+## This API has been deprecated, please use HTTP calls from the browser by using the [HTTP RESTful protocol](OrientDB-REST.md).
 ------------

 This driver wraps the most common use cases in database usage.
 All parameters required by methods or constructor are Strings.
 This library works on top of [HTTP RESTful protocol](OrientDB-REST.md).

-*Note: Due to cross-domain XMLHttpRequest restriction this API works, for now, only placed in the server deployment.
-To use it with cross-site look at [Cross-site scripting](Javascript-Driver.md#cross-site-scripting).*
+>**Note**: Due to cross-domain XMLHttpRequest restriction this API works, for now, only placed in the server deployment.
+To use it with cross-site look at [Cross-site scripting](Javascript-Driver.md#cross-site-scripting).

 The full source code is available here: **[oriendb-api.js](https://github.com/nuvolabase/orientdb/blob/master/server/src/site/js/orientdb-api.js)**.